IanZGray/PacMany/README.md

 - Add an stop button
 - Add additional image animations/characters
-- Add a background image
+- Add a button that changes the background image
-- Add a packman deletion onClick event.
+- Add a packman deletion onClick event

 ### License